Looking for a recipe to use up ground beef? Our Salisbury steak recipe looks and tastes amazing, it's low in carbs, plus

 - Short on time?
-Skip the oven part and cook each patty longer in the skillet.
+Skip the oven part and cook each salisbury steak patty longer in the skillet.
 Just realize that the patties will be drier.

-- Want to make it ahead?
+- Want to make this recipe ahead?
 Cover with foil and refrigerate before baking.
 When ready to eat, just bake in the oven for 20 to 25 minutes.

-- Want to be traditional?
+- Want to serve as a traditional recipe?
 Serve this main course dish with mashed potatoes and peas.